crystal-xz-huang/obsidian/cs3121/modules/3 Dynamic Programming/Balanced Partition.md

 Therefore we want to find a subset $B$ whose sum $S_B$ as large as possible without exceeding $T/2$.

 > [!aside]
-> Adding this constraint, the problem of "finding a subset whose sum is closest to half the total sum **without going over**" then becomes an instance of the [[making change]] problem (in which all items have the same contribution to the total sum).
+> Adding this constraint, the problem of "finding a subset whose sum is closest to half the total sum **without going over**" then becomes an instance of the [[Making Change]] problem (in which all items have the same contribution to the total sum).

 <b>Goal:</b> Find a subset $S_B$ whose $S_B$ is as large as possible without exceeding $T/2$.